Skip to content

 Buying Wine at Tourist Shops Near Place de la Bourse

-The wine shops clustered around Place de la Bourse and Quai des Chartrons that target tourists with grand cru labels sell bottles at inflated margins.
-Buy directly from a château in Saint-Émilion (20–30% cheaper than city retail), or visit L'Intendant on Allées de Tourny — a remarkable 6-floor spiral wine tower with 15,000 bottles and genuinely expert advice.
-For everyday drinking wine, the Maison du Vin de Bordeaux opposite the tourist office offers fair-priced introductions.
+The wine shops clustered around Place de la Bourse and Quai des Chartrons targeting tourists with grand cru labels sell bottles at inflated margins.
+Buy directly from a château in Saint-Émilion (20–30% cheaper than city retail), or visit L'Intendant on Allées de Tourny — a remarkable 6-floor spiral wine tower with 15,000 bottles and genuinely expert staff.
+For everyday drinking wine, the Maison du Vin de Bordeaux offers fair-priced introductions.

 💧